 4. Creative Control

 WordPress isn’t just free, it also gives you free rein over code, logos, menus, widgets, colors, fonts and themes.
-If there’s a change you want to make, there’s a good chance you’ll be able to make it yourself.
+If there’s a change you want to make on your WordPress site, there’s a good chance you’ll be able to make it yourself.

 5. WP Supports Multiple Media Types

+Another reason why WordPress is the best CMS is its themes and plug-ins.
 While WordPress is popular with programmers and web designers, it’s also used by people with no background in website development.
-Start off by choosing a premade theme that matches your company’s branding.
+Start off by choosing a premade WordPress theme that matches your company’s branding.

+WordPress offers an array of prebuilt WordPress themes and designers are constantly creating new themes for the WordPress community.
 Whether you’re running a blogging site, business site or online store, there’s a WordPress theme to suit.
 Even better, you can use the control panel to customize many of the themes so the color, logo, background and sliders look exactly as you want them to.
+There are also some theme options based on your need or category: eCommerce, portfolio, blog.
 All this, and you don’t need to know how to code!

 7. Search Engine Optimization

-SEO is another area where WordPress is practically untouchable.
-When it comes to marketing your business online, search engine optimization is crucial.
+SEO is another reason why WordPress is the best CMS, Search engine optimization is crucial for marketing your business online.
 The more you can adapt your website for SEO, the easier it is for Google and other search engines’ algorithms to rank your site as high up on the results pages as possible.
+And when it comes to search engines, WordPress is practically untouchable.

-WP automatically generates meta titles and meta descriptions for each post and page.
+WordPress offers automatically generated meta titles and meta descriptions for each post and page, which search engines love.
 Plus, you have the option of incorporating WordPress plug-ins to get additional SEO tools for things like schema markup and checking broken links.
 Yoast SEO is a hugely popular plug-in that helps you manage SEO and provides vital insights into how effectively you’re using keywords on your site.

 8. Scale Up